ineshass/movie-search-app/README.md

 Under Authorized JavaScript origins, add your local address (e.g., http://localhost:5173).

-Save the changes and refresh your app.
+-Save the changes and refresh your app.

 ## Technologies Used
-React
+-React

-JavaScript
+-JavaScript

-CSS
+-CSS

-[API you use, e.g., OMDb API]
+-[API you use, e.g., OMDb API]